Guide to Fixing and Preventing Basement Wall Cracks

 Important Information about Foundation Repair

-- Professional foundation repairs typically take between 2 to 5 days to complete, depending on the severity and type of repair needed.
+- Professional foundation repairs typically take between 2 to 5 days to complete, depending on the severity and type of foundation repair needed.

-- Spring and fall seasons offer optimal conditions for basement repair work due to moderate ground conditions.
+- Spring and fall seasons offer optimal conditions for basement foundation repair work due to moderate ground conditions.